reactql/kit/README.md

 - Tons of code commentary to fill you in on what's happening under the hood
 - Extensive, up-to-date [online documentation](https://reactql.org/docs/)
 - [Examples repository](https://github.com/reactql/examples), with real-world use cases

+### CLI tool

+- Get the [ReactQL CLI](https://github.com/reactql/cli) tool with `npm i -g reactql`
+- Mac, Windows and Linux compatible
+- One command to start a new project: `reactql new`
+- One command to upgrade an existing one: `reactql upgrade`
+- Takes care of the stuff you shouldn't have to: `reactql new` downloads the kit, unzips the files, removes artefacts, builds your `package.json`, installs required NPM packages, and dumps the start-up commands in your terminal, so you can start coding right away

 ## Usage